CameronClay/s2-account-settings/README.md

                    all accounts
 ```

+## Steps
+- Copy `Hotkeys` you want to symlink to `Documents/Starcraft ll/Hotkeys`
+- Copy `Variables.txt` you want to sync (should be one from the accounts directory not the root `Starcraft ll` directory into `Documents/Starcraft ll/Account-Variables`
+- Log into new account on SC2 (any region)
+- Close SC2
+- Run script

 For ease of use a run.sh script is provided in the scripts directory.
 Be sure to create a vars.sh in the same directory with `sc_dir` variable defined.
 e.g.
 ```